openstack/trove-specs/specs/liberty/mysql-manager-refactor.rst

 level of the base code.
 However, it is not as not as clean an organization:
 MySQL CE is treated as both a base system and an implementing datastore.

-In both cases, a pass through the MySQL manager code would be done to identify methods that should be made abstract.
+A pass through the MySQL manager code will be done to identify methods that should be made abstract.
 These methods would then be brought "down" into the subclasses.

 This blueprint does *not* attempt to create optimized MariaDB or Percona datastores, but rather to lay the groundwork for their creation.

+**Service class dependency injection**

+The service.py module contains a number of classes, such as MySqlAppStatus, that are used in the manager.py module.
+These are currently tightly coupled: the mysql manager has an explicit import for each.

+The make it possible to extend these classes arbitrarily for different datastores, and eliminate the tight-coupling, the old references will be refactored into class properties, which are to be injected by the concrete manager class.

 **Strategy consolidation**